Low Sodium Soy Sauce

 - 1 Tbsp Toasted Sesame or Almond oil

-- 1 Tbsp Liquid Smoke I use the Wright's brand that is sodium free
+- 1 Tbsp Liquid Smoke (Wright's is salt free)

 - 1 tsp Molasses